 Assisting clients with understanding and qualifying for Medicaid

 Medicaid is a federal government program run by the states that pays for medical services for low-income individuals and families.
 But this does not mean you have to be poor to qualify for Medicaid.
 Support from Medicaid can be crucial when you face a significant healthcare-related financial burden.
 Unexpected medical costs can strip away your home and assets quickly.
 It is vital to understand the options available under government programs to protect yourself from losing hard-earned possessions to sudden and unforeseen costs.
 While having a thorough estate plan is ideal in this regard, crisis situations often demand action that does not allow for leisurely planning.
 With an experienced Medicaid attorney, you can quickly create a plan of action for tending to your loved ones and even a family business without sacrificing your home or assets.
 William W. Erhart of Estate & Elder Law Services knows how to help clients pursue financial support under the Medicaid program to achieve important and crucial goals.

-Contact a Medicaid and crisis planning attorney in Delaware today
+Contact Our Medicaid and Crisis Planning Attorneys in Delaware today

 Estate & Elder Law Services helps clients understand and apply and qualify for Medicaid as part of crisis planning when sudden and serious situations arise.
-Our office is conveniently located at the intersection of routes 48 and 141, just 4.5 miles northwest of downtown Wilmington.
+Conveniently located at the intersection of Route 48 and Centerville Rd., our office is a few short miles northwest of downtown Wilmington.
 Contact us online or call our office at 302.651.0113.